Decentralized Personalized Federated Learning for Min-Max Problems: Abstract

 \section{Abstract}

-Personalized Federated Learning has recently seen tremendous progress, allowing the design of novel machine learning applications preserving privacy of the data used for training.
-Existing theoretical results in this field mainly focus on distributed optimization under minimization problems.
-This paper is the first to study PFL for saddle point problems, which cover a broader class of optimization tasks and are thus of more relevance for applications than the minimization.
-In this work, we consider a recently proposed PFL setting with the mixing objective function, an approach combining the learning of a global model together with local distributed learners.
-Unlike most of the previous papers, which considered only the centralized setting, we work in a more general and decentralized setup.
-This allows to design and to analyze more practical and federated ways to connect devices to the network.
-We present two new algorithms for our problem.
-A theoretical analysis of the methods is presented for smooth (strongly-)convex-(strongly-)concave saddle point problems.
-We also demonstrate the effectiveness of our problem formulation and the proposed algorithms on experiments with neural networks with adversarial noise.
+Personalized Federated Learning (PFL) has witnessed remarkable advancements, enabling the development of innovative machine learning applications that preserve the privacy of training data.
+However, existing theoretical research in this field has primarily focused on distributed optimization for minimization problems.
+This paper is the first to study PFL for saddle point problems encompassing a broader range of optimization problems, that require more than just solving minimization problems.
+In this work, we consider a recently proposed PFL setting with the mixing objective function, an approach combining the learning of a global model together with locally distributed learners.
+Unlike most previous work, which considered only the centralized setting, we work in a more general and decentralized setup that allows us to design and analyze more practical and federated ways to connect devices to the network.
+We proposed new algorithms to address this problem and provide a theoretical analysis of the smooth (strongly) convex--(strongly) concave saddle point problems in stochastic and deterministic cases.
+Numerical experiments for bilinear problems and neural networks with adversarial noise demonstrate the effectiveness of the proposed methods.